A PLANNED UNIT DEVELOPMENT ("PUD")

 The terms of office provide for reasonable continuity within the board by staggering the election times for members.
 In other words, an individual can serve only two years before needing re-election.
 Thus, four of

-remaining officers will attempt to fill the vacancy and can do so by a simple vote of a majority among themselves.
+remaining members will attempt to fill the vacancy and can do so by a simple vote of a majority among themselves.
 The newly elected member will serve until a successor is elected at the next annual meeting.
 If the

 remaining officers cannot fill the vacancy within a certain period of time, a special election will be held.
-In light of the effort your Board of Directors puts forth each month, "no director shall receive
+In spite of the effort your Board of Directors puts forth each month, "no director shall receive

 procedures and the election of officers are detailed in Article VI of the CC&R's.